Legality Of Cannabis In Massachusetts, U.S. In Question, While Mexico Moves Forward

 Massachusetts residents voted in November 2016 to legalize cannabis for recreational use.
 This came four years after medicinal marijuana was approved by voters.
 Now, Massachusetts lawmakers are trying to alter the bill that voters supported, which has led to protests.

-Although the Massachusetts House didn’t attempt to change the overall legality of cannabis within state borders, they did pass a revision that will make it much more expensive for people to legally acquire the former controlled substance.
+Although the Massachusetts House didn’t attempt to change the overall legality of cannabis within state borders, they did pass a revision that will make it much more expensive for people to legally acquire the formerly controlled substance.
 Voters approved legal regulation and taxation of marijuana at a rate of 12 percent.

 If the revision passed by the House is approved by the Senate, this tax will dramatically increase to 28 percent.
 This is seen as a backslide by protestors because it may make legal marijuana too expensive for proponents of recreational drug use, which could help fuel the state’s illegal drug trade.
 Additionally, making cannabis extremely expensive is another way to control it and keep it out of the hands of many residents.
 It’s not hard to wonder if a push to recriminalize marijuana in Massachusetts will come next.